Lego Super Heroes: Comics

 6866 Wolverine's Chopper Showdown, based on the X-Men comics, was released on 9 April 2012.

-For the 2012 International Toy Fair in New York, USA, exclusively limited comic book variant minifigures of Iron Man and Captain America (Bucky Barnes) were given out as promotional material, as well as competition prizes to promote the Lego Super Heroes Movie Maker App.
+For the 2012 International Toy Fair in New York, USA, exclusively limited comic book variant minifigures of Iron Man and Captain America (Bucky Barnes) were given out as promotional material, as well as competition prizes to promote the Lego Super Hero Movie Maker app.

 Captain America's Shield was available as an in-store build at Toys "R" Us in 2014.

 76022 X-Men vs. The Sentinel was released on 3 June 2014.

 Three sets were released on 17 February 2017.
 They are 76076 Captain America Jet Pursuit, 76077 Iron Man: Detroit Steel Strikes, and 76078 Hulk vs. Red Hulk.

 30610 Giant Man Hank Pym, a promotional polybag was released alongside the video game Lego Marvel Super Heroes 2 Deluxe Edition in 2017.

 76245 Ghost Rider Mech & Bike was released on 1 January 2023.

 For San Diego Comic-Con, various Marvel minifigures have been given away over the years, exclusively available to convention attendees.
 These include the likes of Phoenix, Spider-Man in Black Symbiote Costume (2012), Spider-Woman (2013), All New Captain America (Sam Wilson) (2015), Steve Rogers Captain America (2016), Deadpool Duck (2017), and Sheriff Deadpool (2018) have been made and given out as event exclusive promotional merchandise across different conventions held each year.
 There have also been instances of non-comic based minifigures or sets given out or available for purchase.